security-force-monitor/research-handbook/source/how-dates-work.rst

 .. admonition:: Example

     A citation published on 2023-11-05 states "Xavier Johnson, commander of the 9 Battalion, discussed recent operations with reporters today.
-Since Johnson became commander on November 1st there have been a steady tempo of operations throughout Southern District".
+Since Johnson became commander on November 1st there have been a steady tempo of operations throughout Southern District."
 This citation would evidence the following claims:

     ``unit``
     ``9 Battalion`` (entry for ``name:annotation`` and ``unit:names:assertion``) would have a ``first_precise:range`` of ``2023-11-01`` and ``last_precise:range`` of ``2023-11-05``, with the ``starting:range`` of ``N`` and ``ending:range`` of ``N``.